sonic-pi-net/sonic-pi/app/server/ruby/test/mix/README.md

 - **Start every node in one bundle.** Sent as separate messages they can land in different control blocks, and two renders that should be identical end up offset.
+- **Never time a render by wall clock.** Headless paces itself with a real-time timer and drops blocks when it falls behind, so a busy machine renders less than a second of audio per second and the capture is cut short.
+The silent tail then measures as -Infinity, and two renders truncated at different points stop lining up.
+Wait for the source node's `/n_end` instead: that tracks rendered time however slowly it arrives.
 - **Align before comparing two renders.** SC's `Limiter` delays the signal, so a limiter-bypassed reference arrives early; comparing without compensating measures the offset rather than the gain.